Evelyn Sharp (suffragist): Early life

 Evelyn Sharp, the ninth of eleven children, was born on 4 August 1869.
-Sharp's family sent her to a boarding school for just two years, yet she successfully passed several university local examinations.
+Cecil Sharp the folk-song collector was her elder brother.
+Sharp's family sent her to a boarding school.
+She went to a Parisian finishing school while her brothers went to university.

 In 1894, against the wishes of her family, she moved to London, where she worked as a private tutor and wrote several novels including All the Way to Fairyland (1898) and The Other Side of the Sun (1900).

 In 1903 Sharp, with the help of her friend and lover, Henry Nevinson, began to find work writing articles for the Daily Chronicle, the Pall Mall Gazette and the Manchester Guardian, a newspaper that published her work for over thirty years.
 Sharp highlights the importance of Nevinson and the Men's League for Women's Suffrage: "It is impossible to rate too highly the sacrifices that they (Henry Nevinson and Laurence Housman) and H. N. Brailsford, F. W. Pethick Lawrence, Harold Laski, Israel Zangwill, Gerald Gould, George Lansbury, and many others made to keep our movement free from the suggestion of a sex war."

 Sharp's journalism made her more aware of the problems of working-class women and she joined the Women's Industrial Council and the National Union of Women's Suffrage Societies.
 In the autumn of 1906 Sharp was sent by the Manchester Guardian to cover the first speech by actress and novelist Elizabeth Robins.
 Sharp was moved by Robins' arguments for militant action and she joined the Women's Social and Political Union.

 The impression she made was profound, even on an audience predisposed to be hostile; and on me it was disastrous.
 From that moment I was not to know again for 12 years, if indeed ever again, what it meant to cease from mental strife; and I soon came to see with a horrible clarity why I had always hitherto shunned causes.